scalacenter/course-management-tools/README.md

 - `listExercises` - Lists all exercises in course.
 - `nextExercise` - Brings new tests and instructions into scope, while preserving your code.
 - `prevExercise` - Reverts tests and instructions to the previous state, while preserving your code.
+- `gotoFirstExercise` - Jump to the first exercise in the course and bring in tests for that exercise while preserving code.
 - `gotoExerciseNr <exercise Nr>` - Jump to exercise `Nr`, bring in tests for that exercise while preserving code.
 - `pullSolution` - Overwrites your code with the official solution.
 - `saveState` - Create a snapshot of your current code.